robwilkerson/CakePHP-Audit-Log-Plugin/README.md

 This will create the `audits` and `audit_deltas` tables that will store each object's relevant change history.

+### CakePHP >= 2.0

+For use with CakePHP 2.x, be sure to use code from the `2.x` branch and follow the instructions in that README file.

 ### CakePHP 1.3.x

 For use with CakePHP 1.3.x, be sure to use code from the `1.3` branch and follow the instructions in that README file.